jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

 **Can I add my own content to the Dashboard?**

 Yes, Dashboard state includes the 'Custom Toolbars' collection precisely for this purpose.

+**Why do I see a tab called 'Toolbars'?**

+This is added automatically by AdapTable when you first upgrade to v6.1 (released March 2020).
+It creates a new Tab which contains whatever Toolbars are currently visible in State.

+This Tab can be later replaced either in the UI, or in Predefined Config by setting a Revision Number.

 ### Further Information